AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_retries"
 >title="Maximum number of retries"
->abstract="If a message fails due to a temporary error, retries will be performed during the delivery duration."
+>abstract="If a message fails due to a temporary error, retries are performed until the end of the delivery duration."

 <!--Temporarily undelivered messages due to a Soft or Ignored error are subject to an automatic retry.
 By default, five retries are scheduled for the first day of the delivery with a minimum interval of one hour spread out over the 24 hours of the day. -->